 Cal was exceptional for the O’s that season, leading the team in WAR (8.2) while showcasing his dominance with his glove and bat.
 Ripken Jr. led all of the Majors in 1983 in hits (211) and doubles (47) while driving in 102 runs.
 That season earned Ripken his first of two AL MVP awards.

 The Orioles have had to deal with stiff competition in recent years in the AL East.
-But with a young core led by Adley Rutschman and an AL East title in 2023, it is possible that the O’s can move past the Yankees, Blue Jays, and Rays for dominance in the division.
+Dating back to 2018, three AL East teams — the Yankees, Red Sox, and Rays — have won the pennant.
+But with a young core led by Adley Rutschman, it is possible that the O’s win it again in the near future.

 Leave a Reply